fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 }
 ```

+I advise you to always explicitly define types for parameters and return
+values.

 ## Control flow

 ### Loops & if-else

 They work exactly as you would expect.

-For-each loops are similar to JavaScript.
+**For-each** loops are similar to JavaScript.

 ```dart
 var numbers = [1, 2, 3, 4];